askonube/IR-Powershell-Web-Request/README.md

 The incident response team has reviewed and confirmed the resolution of the event.
 All containment and remediation steps have been completed, and relevant findings have been documented.
 This incident has been classified as a `True Positive – Suspicious Activity`.
 A brute force attack was detected targeting the `win-vm-mde` host.
 However, all attempts were unsuccessful, and no unauthorised access was achieved.

 Had the affected user go through extra rounds of cybersecurity awareness training and upgraded the training package from KnowBe4 and increased frequency.
 Also implemented a policy that restricts the use of PowerShell for non-essential users.
+This incident has been classified as a `True Positive - Suspicious Activity`.